eclipse-ecal/ecal/latest/_sources/getting_started/setup.rst

 Before using eCAL, you must install it on your PC.
 This section covers how to install eCAL on Microsoft Windows and Ubuntu (both 64 bit only).
-You can either use eCAL just on one PC (local communication) or on multiple PCs (cloud communication).
+You can either use eCAL just on one PC (local communication) or on multiple PCs (network communication).
 We will cover both scenarios in the next sections.

 So, let's get started!